Helping small businesses stay on the right side of employment law during the coronavirus pandemic

 However, if you've made your workplace COVID-secure by following all the guidelines and an individual still refuses to attend the workplace, this may be considered unreasonable.

 In this situation, you have two options.
-One, which isn't ideal, you go down the disciplinary route.
+One, which isn't ideal, is that you go down the disciplinary route.
 Before doing this, we strongly recommend you seek professional advice and follow the ACAS Code of Practice on disciplinary and grievance procedures, otherwise this can lead to difficulties.
 Especially if your employee claims there was 'serious and imminent danger', and that they were treated detrimentally for blowing the whistle on this.

 The second, more favourable option, is to be as accommodating and supportive of any employees that are reluctant to return to the workplace.
 A good place to start is by having one-to-one discussions, that's because everyone is different and should be treated individually.
 For example, somebody might have a medical or mental condition they don't want to mention openly.

 To encourage them to return, you can also consider being more flexible with their job role.
 Could they work from home a couple of days a week?
 Maybe they could do a job share or swap with another employee to start with?
 Where possible try to adapt to help those with concerns.
-But if you do make changes to an employee's terms and conditions, ensure you get their consent as this could lead to a breach of contract claim later.
+But if you do make changes to an employee's terms and conditions, ensure you get their consent and document it as this could lead to a breach of contract claim later.

 Can employers insist workers that shielded during lockdown return to the workplace?